jdyuzon/ED_resequencing/README.md

 analysis.yaml
 ```

-## Identification of Parallel Mutations
+## Identification of Parallel Mutation
+Mutations that arose multiple times independently in evolved lineages were identified.
+We focused on mutations that persisted in evolved isolates and were associated with differential gene expression.
 ```
+JGI_resequencing.R
 ```